AlessandroCorradini/MIT-6.00.1x-Introduction-to-Computer-Science-and-Programming-Using-Python/README.md

 <br/>

-## Certificate of Completition
+## Certificate of Completion
-You can see the [Certificate of Completition](https://github.com/AlessandroCorradini/Certificates/blob/master/Edx%20-%20MIT%20Massachusetts%20Institute%20of%20Technology%20-%206.00.1x%20Introduction%20to%20Computer%20Science%20and%20Programming%20Using%20Python%20Certificate.pdf) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.
+You can see the [Certificate of Completion](https://github.com/AlessandroCorradini/Certificates/blob/master/Edx%20-%20MIT%20Massachusetts%20Institute%20of%20Technology%20-%206.00.1x%20Introduction%20to%20Computer%20Science%20and%20Programming%20Using%20Python%20Certificate.pdf) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.

 <br/>